 Ulvi was born Sydney, Australia, studied at City Art Institute (BA), Randwick TAFE (Jewellery Design Certificate), COFA–UNSW (MFA) and is currently a PhD candidate at Estonian Academy of Arts.
-Since 1999 she has been based in Estonia but is currently a Visiting Research Fellow at the University of Sydney.
+She has been based in Estonia since 1999 but travels to Sydney, every now and again.
+In 2018 she was a Visiting Research Fellow at the University of Sydney.

 Ulvi Haagensen has shown work in Australia, Estonia, Finland, Hungary, Latvia, Lithuania, Russia, South Korea and Sweden, and her work is held in public collections in Australia and Estonia.